GemmaButcher-dev/itscool-ms3/README.md

 ✅  browse slang terms by selecting a letter from A-Z, so I can easily find terms that start with a specific letter.

-✅  read about the purpose of this slang dictionary, so I can understand the context and relevance of the terms listed.

 ✅  as a new user, create an account by providing a username and password, so I can log in and use additional features.